cwangrun/MGProto/README.md

 ### Interpretation with OoD detection

-Online or offline evaluation for interpretable image classification and trustworthy recognition of OoD input.
+The repository provides online or offline evaluation for interpretable image classification and trustworthy recognition of OoD input.
 This is achieved by computing the overall data probability _**p**_(_**x**_), where in-distribution data (a) has high _**p**_(**x**) while out-of-distribution input (b) has low _**p**_(**x**).